Tarsiciosh/EssentialFeed/NOTES.md

 [separate retrieval from insertion operations and types to clarify intent] [rename test case class to clarify intent]
-[extract FeedImageDataStoreSpy into a shared scope]
+[extract FeedImageDataStoreSpy into a shared scope] [Extract cache feed image data use case into the new `CacheFeedImageDataUseCaseTests` test case class]

 - create a new project ios single view app: EssentialApp
 - remove landscape (left and right)